Updated on: 11/13/2019

 There is an excellent article on our website entitled Insurance Companies Unfairly Use The ‘Act of God’ Defense To Deny Car Accident Claims that explains the 'Act of God' defense in much greater detail.

-If you have been injured or have lost a loved one in a motor vehicle accident that happened during a “natural disaster” or wildfire smoke conditions you may benefit from the assistance of an attorney that has a great deal of experience handling serious accident claims; negotiation with insurance companies; arguing against ‘act of God / nature’ defenses, and successfully litigating such cases.
+If you have been injured or have lost a loved one in a motor vehicle accident that happened during a “natural disaster” or wildfire smoke conditions you may benefit from the assistance of a personal injury lawyer who has a great deal of experience handling serious accident claims; negotiation with insurance companies; arguing against ‘act of God / nature’ defenses, and successfully litigating such cases.
 You may have more options than you think.